 I’d like to break down the 5 Stages of Product Development for you.
-I’ve covered many components of this in other posts, but haven’t covered the entire process as a whole picture.
+I’ve covered many components of this in other posts, but haven’t covered the typical process as a whole picture.
 What is product development as a process?
-This is here to answer that question.
+This will give you the typical outline of the process using things like design thinking.
 By breaking down the process into 5 stages of product development, it will make it easier to understand and follow.
 It isn’t mysterious when you make it bite size.
 When most people have an idea, they think it’s completely out of reach for them to bring their idea to life.
 It’s not.
 It just takes finding the right partner and resources.
 Ones who can navigate you through the process of developing an idea into a product that will help people and make you money.
 What could be a better result of your hard work?

 Here I’d like to lay out the overall process in 5 stages of product development.
 This example is generic to make sure you learn about each area of the process.
 Understanding the stages of product development will ensure you can communicate easily with your designer.
 You’ll be able to better vet them and ask better questions.

 Stage 1 – Invent